verb (used with object)

-Where is the justice of doing more for the assignee than he or his assignor expected could or would be done?Abridgment of the Debates of Congress, from 1789 to 1856, Vol. I (of 16)|Thomas Hart Benton
+Or where is the justice of doing more for the assignee than he, or his assignor, expected could or would be done?Abridgment of the Debates of Congress, from 1789 to 1856, Vol. I (of 16)|Thomas Hart Benton

 The assignor of a contract can transfer only such property rights as he possesses.